hyu-cloudian/Velero/README.md

 # Velero
 This document describes how Velero works with Hyperstore
+### Introduction
+Velero (formerly Heptio Ark) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
+You can run Velero with a cloud provider or on-premises.
+Velero lets you:<br>

+Take backups of your cluster and restore in case of loss.<br>
+Migrate cluster resources to other clusters.<br>
+Replicate your production cluster to development and testing clusters.<br>
+Velero consists of:<br>
+A server that runs on your cluster<br>
+A command-line client that runs locally<br>
 ### Prerequisites
-1.Access to a Kubernetes cluster, version 1.7 or later.
+1. Access to a Kubernetes cluster, version 1.7 or later.
 Note: restic support requires Kubernetes version 1.10 or later, or an earlier version with the mount propagation feature enabled.<br>
-For example,install Minikube
+For example,install Minikube in your local machine
 ```
  $ brew install minikube
  $ minikube start --kubernetes-version v1.17.0
 ```
 2. A DNS server on the cluster <br>
-Modify the config-map of coreDNS
+You can modify the config-map of coreDNS
 ```
 $ kubectl edit cm coredns -n kube-system
 ```